ida/servile/README.md

 How
 ===

-After installing this package with `npm i servile` add this line to your script and run it:
+After installing this package with `npm i servile` in your package, add this line to your main-script and run it:

     require('servile').serve()